Tony04031234/Autonomous-Distributed-Microservice-Orchestration/source/code/README.md

 ### Installation

-1. Download Docker for your operating system from [Docker's official website](https://www.docker.com/products/docker-desktop).
+1. Download Docker for the operating system from [Docker's official website](https://www.docker.com/products/docker-desktop).
-2. Install Docker following the instructions for your operating system.
+2. Install Docker following the instructions for the operating system.
-3. Verify the installation by running the following command in your terminal:
+3. Verify the installation by running the following command in the terminal:

 ```bash
 docker --version
 ```
 ### Building Docker Images

-To package your application into a Docker container, you need to create a Dockerfile.
+To package the application into a Docker container, you need to create a Dockerfile.
 Here's a simple example of a Dockerfile for a Node.js application:

 ```
 # Use the official Node.js runtime as base image